shanboss/pipeGrep/README.md

-# CS4348 Assignment 4 pipegrep
+#pipegrep

-# Written by Manu Shanbhog mxs200106
+# Written by Manu Shanbhog

 `pipegrep` is a multi-threaded command-line application designed to simulate a simplified version of the UNIX `grep` command with a pipelined architecture.
 The application recursively searches through directories for text files that match specific user-defined criteria (such as file size, owner UID, group GID) and extracts lines containing a specified search string.